Harlee Dean: Sheffield Wednesday (loan)

 Dean joined League One club Sheffield Wednesday on 26 January 2022 on loan for the remainder of the season.
 He made his debut on 29 January, playing the whole of a 1–0 win against Ipswich Town, but left the field injured just seven minutes into the next match.
 He finished the loan spell with seven league appearances and two in Wednesday's unsuccessful play-off semi-final.

+Reading

+On 4 August 2023, Dean joined League One club Reading, signing a 2-year contract.

+On 16 May 2025, Reading announced that Dean would leave the club when his contract expired on 30 June 2025.

 Personal life

 Dean lives in Brentford and has two children.
 He is a West Ham United supporter.
 While chatting to fans outside Griffin Park after a match on 21 November 2015, Dean witnessed a young supporter being hit by a car and ran back into the ground, where he found club doctor Matt Stride.
 The pair returned to the scene and Stride took charge of the situation until an ambulance arrived.
 For their actions, Dean and Stride shared the Football League's Unsung Hero of the Month award.